Chatbots vs Live Chat: The Ultimate Customer Service Showdown

 Editor's note: actually, ours also allows you to implement live chat across all our integrated channels.
 Yes, that was a bit of a brag.

-At ubisend, we've worked hard to make sure implementing one of our tailored chatbot solutions is as easy as that.
+At ubisend, we've worked hard to make sure implementing a chatbot is as easy as that.

 Reduce tickets